StorjOld/storjnode/README.rst

 ------------------------

 You must provide either a wallet via the arguments or at least one cold storage address in the config!
-Not doing this will cause an error to prevent loosing funds.
+Not doing this will cause an error, to prevent loosing funds.

 Please back up your provided wallet and the cold storage keys to prevent